-Prospectus 2016-2017
+Prospectus 2017-2018

 RUSPER PRIMARY SCHOOL

 Rusper Horsham West Sussex RH12 4PR

 Headteacher: Mr N J Avey B Ed Hons Chair of Governors: Mrs E Worskett

-Telephone: 01293 871272 Facsimile: 01293 871135 e-mail: office@rusper.w-sussex.sch.uk Further information about our school can be found at: http://rusperprimary.eschools.co.uk You make friends fast and the learning is fun - Year 6 pupil
+Telephone: 01293 871272 Facsimile: 01293 871135 e-mail: office@rusper.w-sussex.sch.uk

+Further information about our school can be found at: http://rusperprimary.eschools.co.uk

+Our welcoming Learning Community nurtures the attributes and develops the fundamental skills necessary to enable all to contribute, flourish and succeed.

+WELCOME

-WELCOME Rusper Primary School is a village school, which is firmly established in the local community.
-We offer a broad and balanced curriculum built upon the foundations of our core values - collaboration, independence, individuality, creativity and spirituality.
+Rusper Primary School is a village school, which is firmly established in the local community.
+We offer a broad and balanced curriculum built upon the foundations of our core values - collaboration, enthusiasm, independence, curiosity and respect.

 Staff, children, parents and governors are committed to the school community, and we strive for the highest standards in all that we do.
 Positivity is in everything we do.
 Both children and adults enjoy being here!
 We encourage parental involvement in the school community and pupil learning at every opportunity.

 The original building dates from 1871, but the school was extended in 1990, 1992, 1996, 2006 and 2010.
-We now boast four classrooms, group room, a library, cloakroom facilities, hygiene and therapy rooms, kitchen and administrative accommodation.
-Foundation Stage and Key Stage 1 children share an outside area accessible direct from their classrooms and learning takes place both inside and out.
+Currently there are four classrooms, a group room, a library, cloakroom facilities, medical / therapy room, kitchen and administrative accommodation.

+Foundation Stage and Key Stage 1 children share an outside area accessible directly from their classrooms and learning takes place both inside and out.
 All classes are supported by Teaching Assistants.
 The school is well equipped with resources and technology which enhances the teaching and learning.

 There is a large hard surface playground and an enclosed Multi-Use Games Area.
-We have a playing field with an adventure trail, climbing frame and fort, a garden area and a living classroom.
+We have a playing field with an adventure trail, climbing frame and fort, a garden area and a wildlife area.
 We have recently added a Well-Being Walk, encouraging healthy exercise all year round.
 This provides access to our wildlife area, which features a woodland trail and natural habitats, as well as a story telling circle and wishing chair.

 Visitors are always welcome, so do come and see for yourself.
 Please telephone the school office for an appointment.

-I like being able to choose which learning I do when, with the support of my teacher helping me to prioritise which tasks I should tackle first - Year 6 pupil OUR CORE VALUES Our values underpin the curriculum.
+OUR CORE VALUES

+Our values underpin the curriculum.
 Together we explore these values, identifying and teaching key skills that learners will need to demonstrate each value in practice.
+To be...

-Collaboration: is being part of a team that works co-operatively in partnership
+Collaborative: is being part of a team that works co-operatively in partnership